+A Business Continuity Plan or BCP is not optional these days.
 The technological era has bought with it an expectation that organisations will be accessible and operational around the clock.
-Combined with catastrophic events like 9/11 and, more recently, the GFC and Liverpool City Council fire we have also seen a major shift in focus from Business Continuity as a reactive function to a proactive one.
+Combined with catastrophic events like 9/11, the GFC and more recently data breaches, we have also seen a major shift in focus from Business Continuity as a reactive function to a proactive one.
 Mitchell Morley, risk management, audit and governance specialist from InConsult identify 6 steps to building a business continuity plan.

 Often building a BCP can seem like a mammoth and daunting task for organisations with multiple divisions and broad functionality like councils.
 Breaking the process down into a logical sequence of steps can help.
-The following is a six step process to building an effective BCP.
+Guidelines and standards e.g. Business Continuity Institute Good Practice Guidelines – a global guide to good practice in business continuity is a good introduction to business continuity and will help with the details, but here is a six step process to building an effective BCP.

 1. Obtain Commitment and Identify Risk Appetite